kusnier/vagrant-persistent-storage/README.md

 this defaults to 'vagrant'.
 An ext4 filesystem is created and the disk mounted appropriately, with entries added to fstab ... subsequent runs will mount this disk with the options specified

+## Supported Providers

+* Only the VirtualBox provider is supported.

 ## Contributors

 * [madAndroid](https://github.com/madAndroid)